 We suggest you visit your own doctor or local travel clinic who will have the most up-to-date travel advice, and be able to recommend any vaccinations prior to travel based on your medical history.

-The US and Trump is a new tour.
 Please see feedback below from our US election tour from 2016.

 “If it was a film we’d have ended watching from behind the sofa.
 Tremendously informative and (despite the result) fun tour.”
 US Elections, 2016

 “The quality and variety of experts was excellent.”
 US Elections, 2016